geogardenclub/geogardenclub.github.io/docs/user-guide/adding-vendors-crops-varieties.md

 sidebar_position: 1
 ---

-# Add Crops, Varieties, Vendors to the Chapter Database
+# Add Crops and Varieties to the Chapter Database

-:::tip How to add crops, varieties, and vendors to the database.
+:::tip How to add crops and varieties to the database.
 :::

-The crops, varieties, and vendors in each chapter's database are crowdsourced from the chapter's members.
+The crops and varieties in each chapter's database are crowdsourced from the chapter's members.
 This ensures that the database is exclusive to what is grown in the area.
-To add a crop, variety, or vendor navigate to the appropriate index screen from the side navigation menu.
+A crop or variety can be added when making a new planting, or to add a crop or variety navigate to the appropriate index screen from the side navigation menu.

 <video controls width="300">
   <source src="/img/user-guide/add-crop.mp4"/>